legendu-net/blog/misc/content/2020-02-27-deploy-apache-ray.markdown

 The command
 (e.g., `ray start --address='10.148.186.18:12030' --redis-password='5241590000000000'`)
 includes the Redis password for authentication to join the cluster.

+By default,
+the Ray dashboard is visitable only on the head node.
+To make it visitable by public IP, you can include the option `--webui-host=0.0.0.0` when starting Ray on the head node.

 ## Private Cluster